8.2 C

 McGoogan stepped aside from his position last month after he was arrested and charged with two counts of assault occasioning actual bodily harm and one count of resisting a territory public official.

-The 37-year-old pleaded not guilty to assaulting a woman known to him at the ACT Magistrates Court on 3 May.
+The 37-year-old pleaded not guilty to the charges at the ACT Magistrates Court on 3 May.

 McGoogan is accused of dragging the female victim across the floor by her arm and ripping her hair out.
 Officers who arrived at the scene reported seeing a large bruise on the victim’s forearm and a scratch across her chest.
 McGoogan also allegedly told police that he was “a very violent man” when he resisted arrest.